Koen184/geophysics_calculations/README.md

 # geophysics_calculations
-A script for performing more difficult calculations as part of the Fundamentals of Geophysics course.
+A script for performing more difficult calculations (terrain reduction calculation) Part of the Fundamentals of Geophysics course.